Arthur Lindegren

-John Arthur Lindegren (October 13, 1911 – May 23, 1981) is an American competition swimmer who represented the United States at the 1936 Summer Olympics in Berlin, Germany.
-Lindegren finished seventh in the men's 100-meter freestyle with a time of 59.9 seconds in the event final.
+John Arthur "Art" Lindegren (October 13, 1911 – May 23, 1981) was an American competition swimmer who competed for Golden Gate Junior College and the Los Angeles Athletic Club and represented the United States in the men's 100-meter freestyle at the 1936 Berlin Olympics, where he placed seventh.
+After a move to Bremerton, Washington in 1962, he worked for the Washington State Ferry System as a Seaman through 1974.